-We are writing to express our support for the demolition of the Original Prentice Hospital in order to facilitate the construction of much needed modern state-of-the-art research facility for Northwestern University.
+We are writing to express our support for the demolition of the original Prentice hospital in order to facilitate the construction of a much needed modern state-of-the-art research facility for Northwestern University.

-We respect the work of the well known Chicago architect, Bertrand Goldberg, the designer of the Prentice.
+We respect the work of the well-known Chicago architect Bertrand Goldberg, the designer of Prentice.
 The recent exhibit of his work at the Art Institute of Chicago drew international attention to our great city.
 However, there are many great surviving examples of Mr. Goldberg’s iconic works in Chicago as well as throughout the country.
-The demolition of the Prentice would not damage the legacy of his architecture.
-However, this will enable Northwestern University to construct a new state-of-the-art Biomedical Research Facility that would enhance the reputation of the City of Chicago, create near term large scale investment, and generate many high tech jobs in the heart of the city.
+The demolition of Prentice would not damage the legacy of his architecture.
+However, this will enable Northwestern University to construct a new state-of-the-art biomedical research facility that would enhance the reputation of the city of Chicago, create near-term large-scale investment, and generate many high-tech jobs in the heart of the city.

-In closing, we reiterate our support for the demolition of the Old Prentice and the creation of a new Northwestern Biomedical Research Facility on the University’s Chicago campus.
+In closing, we reiterate our support for the demolition of old Prentice and the creation of a new Northwestern biomedical research facility on the University’s Chicago campus.

 Robert C. Robicsek, AIA, NCARB